 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Thank you for checking in on closures and updates regarding COVID-19.
+Thank you for checking in on updates regarding Covid-19.
 The City of Fife is in constant contact with regional public health officials and other community partners.
 We are working together to prioritize the health and safety of Fife residents.
-Here are some of the measures the City of Fife has taken in response to COVID-19.
+Here are some of the measures the City of Fife has taken in response to Covid-19.
+We also have reliable information about current restrictions across Washington state.

 The City of Fife offers online utility bill pay.
 Please click here for more information or click on this link https://fife.merchanttransact.com/Default.aspx.

 For assistance with online or phone payments, please call 253-922-2489 and press 1 for utilities during current City Hall hours Monday - Friday 10 a.m. to 3 p.m.
 Payment by check may be mailed or put into the utility drop box located in the City Hall parking lot.
-For information on COVID-19 related utility payment help, please click here.
+The City of Fife recognizes this is a stressful time for many due to the financial effects of COVID-19.
+We have help for your utility bills.
+Read about that help here.

 253-922-9625 or email email@example.com